rwhetten/DeepSeqAnalysis/docs/source/chromatin-structure.rst

 \

 3. The BED file format is commonly used to describe the locations at which peaks of sequence reads mark likely locations of immuno-reactive complexes (DNA modifications or protein binding), and the bedtools program is a powerful tool for analysis and manipulation of such files.
 Bedtools can be installed from the Ubuntu software repository, and a `tutorial <http://quinlanlab.org/tutorials/bedtools/bedtools.html>`_ with guided exercises using bedtools and DNAseI-hypersensitivity data from `Maurano et al (2012) <http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3771521/>`_ is available.
 The `Integrative Genome Viewer <https://www.broadinstitute.org/igv/>`_ is a tool for visualizing genomic data, and provides a graphic interface for exploration of experimental results; the bedtools tutorial includes some visualization steps as examples.
+A video-guided tutorial (2 hours, ~130mb) is available for download from google drive with `this link <https://drive.google.com/open?id=1dNpEHkLG5-cg0AT17sYyuit5z7EUiYDq>`_.

 \